HEP-FCC/FCCeePhysicsPerformance/case-studies/flavour/tools/README.md

 ```

 Then first time using the common flavour tools, we need to install some extra packages locally that are not yet available in the common software stack.
-To do so, run the install script only once:
+To do so, run the install script only once, with ```LOCALPATH``` being written in absolute way, like ```/afs/cern.ch/user/x/xyz/FCCsoft/FCCeePhysicsPerformance/case-studies/flavour/tools/localPythonTools```

 ```
 source ./install.sh LOCALPATH
 ```

-Then when reconnecting, you do not need to install the extra packages, but just setup the path correctly:
+Finally, and to be done when reconnecting as you do not need to install the extra packages, we setup the path correctly (again with ```LOCALPATH``` written as absolute):

 ```
 source ./localSetup.sh LOCALPATH
 ```

-Then we need to setup the local variables for the tools.